NCAR/DART/guide/verifying-installation.rst

 ``plot_ens_time_series`` will produce the graphics as shown below:

 .. note:: When prompted to input file names while running the diagnostics, simply
-          hit enter to select the default.
+          press enter to select the default.

 .. code-block:: bash